Simple Juicy Oven Roasted Whole Chicken Recipe

 • Save

-You can’t beat that!
-It’s simple, easy to prepare, and only takes 2 hrs to cook!
 You should have most of the ingredients in your kitchen cabinets, which makes this recipe even better.
-So scroll down and check out the recipe; it’s DE-LI-CIOUS!
+So scroll down and continue reading cause I didn’t type all this for nothing.
+Haha!

 McCloud’s Oven Roasted Whole Chicken

-My grandma Viola, husband Carl, inspired me to create this recipe because he would often make a mean oven roasted whole chicken for Sunday dinner.
+My grandma Viola, husband Carlton McCloud, inspired me to create this recipe because he would often make a mean roasted whole chicken for Sunday dinner.
 It was always very tender, juicy, and well-seasoned.

 It tastes much better than those bland, dry chickens you see rolling around in the rotisserie at local supermarkets.
 Don’t get me wrong, sometimes you’ll find one that’s well-seasoned and edible, but most of them aren’t that good.